 We at Woebgon Bassets are very proud to have been Responsible Breeders of purebred basset hounds.
 We did all that we could to produce the best possible examples of our breed.
 You can see the dedication we had and still have to this breed on this website.

 In addition to being Responsible Breeders both of us have earned other distinguishing accolades from AKC.
-Both of us have been designated as AKC Breeders of Merit for Basset Hounds.
+Both of us have been designated as AKC Breeders of Merit for Basset Hounds at the Bronze Level.
 More information on that can be found .
 We are also recipients of the AKC's medallion for earning AKC Championships from The Bred By Exhibitor class at dog shows.
 This means that our bassets received ALL of their Championship points from the class where only breeders can exhibit their own dogs.
 For more information look .

 A group of basset hound breeders recently got together on Facebook and created a list of warnings for thise who are looking for puppies.
 A downloadable and printable file (Red Flag Warning To Puppy Buyers) of this list is available .